princeton-nlp/QuRating/README.md

 **Guidance on Responsible Use**

 In the paper, we document various types of bias that are present in the quality ratings/QuRater model (biases related to domains, topics, social roles, regions and languages - see Section 6 of the paper).
 Hence, be aware that data selection with QuRating could have unintended and harmful effects on the language model that is being trained.
 We strongly recommend a comprehensive evaluation of the language model for these and other types of bias, particularly before real-world deployment.
 We hope that releasing the data/models can facilitate future research aimed at uncovering and mitigating such biases.
+Note that the quality ratings do not measure the social or literary value of a text and should *not* be used for textual or demographic studies.

 ## Datasets
 * We release the **_250K pairwise GPT-3.5-turbo judgments_** at [princeton-nlp/QuRating-GPT3.5-Judgments](https://huggingface.co/datasets/princeton-nlp/QuRating-GPT3.5-Judgments) to faciliate data inspection and the training of custom QuRater models.